Balangay Film – Mga Kwento ng Klima Short Films 2024

 Film Submission and Awarding

-Organizers will be joined by a panel of distinguished judges from the film industry and scientific community to evaluate the final film submissions.
-Criteria for judging will include climate lens and story concept, direction, screenplay, cinematography, production design, editing, and musical scoring.
+The organizers were joined by a distinguished panel of judges from both the film industry and the scientific community to evaluate the final submissions.
+Judging criteria included the use of a climate lens, story concept, direction, screenplay, cinematography, production design, editing, and musical scoring.

 Prizes

-On top of the seed grants, the MKK Shorts 2024 will also award cash prizes to the Top 3 films of the competition during the awarding ceremony.
+On top of the seed grants, the MKK Shorts 2024 awarded cash prizes to the Top 3 films of the competition during the awarding ceremony:

 • Best Director